jameslawler/notes/docs/portuguese-language/verbs/dizer.md

 ## Writing Prompts

-1. Escreva um diálogo de conto curto com duas pessoas a conversar.
+1. Escreva um diálogo curto com duas pessoas a conversar.
 Write a short story dialog with two people talking to each other.
-2. O que você costuma dizer antes de fazer uma refeição?
+2. O que costuma dizer antes de fazer uma refeição?
 What do you typically say before eating a meal?
-3. O que você diria a alguém sobre seu livro favorito?
+3. O que diria a alguém sobre seu livro favorito?
 What would you tell someone about your favourite book?